elastic/ecs/README.md

 * *Avoid repetition.* Avoid stuttering of words.
 If part of the field name is already in the prefix, do not repeat it.
 Example: `host.host_ip` should be `host.ip`.
 * *Use prefixes.* Fields must be prefixed except for the base fields.
 For example all `host` fields are prefixed with `host.`.
 See `dot` notation in FAQ for more details.
 * Do not use abbreviations.
 (A few exceptions like `ip` exist.)

+**How to populate ECS fields**

+In order to maximize the level of interoperability of your data with future analysis content (e.g., saved searches, visualizations, dashboards, alerts, machine learning jobs, reports, apps, etc.); whether this content is provided by Elastic or shared by the community, please keep the following guidelines in mind.

+* Start by populating ECS Core fields.
+These fields are the most common across all use cases.
+Your implementation should attempt to populate as many of the ECS Core fields as practical.
+  * ...even if these fields or values are metadata that are not present in your original event.
+For example, a firewall event shipped to the Elastic Stack over syslog may not actually include a field with value ”syslog,” but the ECS `agent.type` field should still be set to “syslog."
+  * ...even if the data has already been mapped to one ECS field.
+For example, if you’ve mapped your event’s client IP address to ECS `client.ip`, you can also copy the same value to ECS `source.ip` and append it to `related.ip`.
+* Populate as many ECS Extended fields as apply to the subject and use case of your event.
+ECS Extended fields generally apply to more narrow use cases, so feel free to skip ECS Extended fields that are not applicable to your use case.
+* You're free to choose whether to copy your event fields to ECS fields, leaving your original fields intact as custom fields, or to rename your existing event fields to ECS, essentially migrating them to the ECS field names.
+  Future ECS content and applications will depend only upon the presence of the ECS fields, and will ignore any custom fields.

 ## Normalization